myplaceonline/posixcube/README.md

         the script loops through every host and transfers any CUBEs and a script containing the CUBEs and COMMANDs to run (`cube_exec.sh`).
 Finally, you'll see the "Executing on HOST..." line and the real execution starts.

+    Cube Development:

+      Shell scripts don't have scoping, so to reduce the chances of function name conflicts, name functions cube_${cubename}_${function}

     Examples: